Jojendersie/Monolith/tools/ComponentEditor/Win32/Release/readme.txt

 fill		Sets only cubes that do not exist yet in the volume.

 ellipsoid	Sets cubes that are within an ellipsoid spanning the volume.

+recolor		Sets all existing cubes in the volume.

 ADDITIONAL COMMANDS